College football roundup: UMaine assistant headed to Holy Cross

 That left Flowers with plenty of time.
 He ran 13 and 21 yards for first downs, then found McCants on their second scoring connection.

-The Bulls won last year’s Birmingham Bowl on Flowers’ 25-yard touchdown pass in overtime against South Carolina.

-The senior passed for 311 yards and four touchdowns in this one.
+Flowers passed for 311 yards and four touchdowns.
 He also ran 14 times for 106 yards and a fifth score.